Malobika8/All-In-One/SpringDataJPA&SpringBootStarterJPA/EntityManager-Part2-Ch-4.md

     A persistence context is a set of entity instances in which for any persistent entity identity, there is a unique entity instance.
     Within the persistence context, the entity instances and their lifecycle are managed.

-    Persistence Context is a place which contains different Entities.
-It takes the responsibility of persisting entities onto the Database.
+    Persistence Context is a place that contains different Entities.
+It takes responsibility for persisting entities in the database.

 <img width="1005" alt="Screenshot 2024-06-25 at 8 57 05 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/d53af30e-d750-4608-a299-9600c4ae0a94">